-- client (basestring) Client IP address - logged_in_user (dict) The Dict of the logged in user logged_in_user - The logged in user, a dictionary with keys "username", "realm" and "role".
+- client (basestring) Client IP address - logged_in_user (dict) The Dict of the logged in user

 Returns list of token types, the user may enroll

 Get the list of allowed main menus derived from the policies for the given user - admin or normal user.
 It fetches all policies for this user and compiles a list of allowed menus to display or hide in the UI.